cos-326/cos-326-fall-2017/README.md

 ### Create a Branch

 Create a new branch off of `master` whose name is the same as your GitHub username.
 Then, push the branch to the remote (GitHub) repository.
-If you don't have permission to push to this repository, let me know and I'll grant them.
+If you don't have permission to push to this repository, we'll add you to the [organization](https://github.com/cos-326/).

 ```bash
 cd cos-326-fall-2017